 Interior wall claddings:

 Interior cladding are wallpapers and paints for livening up the walls of your internal rooms.

 When it comes to the interiors of your house, it is a reflection of your sensitivity and personality.

 Exterior Wall Claddings:

 Exterior cladding basically includes applying a material over the original material to provide additional layer for protection against the weather conditions.

 Types of Wall Cladding:

-Stone is an eco-friendly material used in interiors for wall covering.
+Stone is an eco-friendly material used in interiors for wall covering, there are many options like granite, slate, marble, sandstone, limestone, Kota, etc.

 The stone provides a feeling of warmth in the building.

 Its durability depends on the thickness of the stone, as the thickness is greater than the durability is greater of the stone.

-The wooden casing comes on a horizontal board, shingle or panel.
+The wooden cladding comes on a horizontal board, shingle or panel.

 It is a popular choice for many home owners as the real wood look on the homes is rustic, warm and attractive.

-It is a good natural insulator and is an environmentally friendly cladding.
+It is a good natural insulator and environmentally friendly cladding.

 3.Brick Wall Cladding:

 Brick cladding reduces the interiors and exteriors of the building with a very rustic feel.

 It is a porous material that absorbs the water in the rain.

-Special attention should be paid to sealing the joints to prevent rainwater from entering the interiors.
+Special attention needed to sealing the joints to prevent rainwater from entering the interiors.

 4.Fibre Cement Cladding: